California Equal Pay Pledge

 The Office of the First Partner and the California Commission on the Status of Women and Girls have partnered with the California Labor Commissioner’s Office to provide #EqualPayCA trainings that give women tools to advocate for themselves in the workplace, fight pay discrimination, and file claims under California’s Equal Pay Act.

 Equal Pay Champions

-For a full list of businesses who have signed the Equal Pay Pledge see here (pdf).
+For a full list of businesses and governmental entities who have signed the Equal Pay Pledge see here (pdf).

 Check out our latest #EqualPayCA events!

 On October 29, 2020 in honor of Latina Equal Pay Day, the First Partner joined Assemblymember Eloise Gomez Reyes, Founder and President of Justice for Migrant Women & Co-founder of She Se Puede, Moníca Ramírez, and Univision CMO and President of Entertainment Jessica Rodriguez for a panel discussion to raise awareness about Latina’s (un)equal pay.
 On average, Latinas make 55 cents for every one dollar a white man makes, and in California they make just 42 cents.
 Join our #EqualPayCA campaign and help us demand more for Latinas.
 To view the whole conversation click on the video!

 Native Women’s Equal Pay Day

 On Native Women’s Equal Pay Day First Partner Jennifer Siebel Newsom joined three phenomenal Native women leaders, Representative Deb Haaland, Chief Justice Christine Williams, and Intel software engineer Georgia Sandoval, for a virtual talking circle to address Native Women’s (un)equal pay and the importance of closing the wage gap.

 Black Women’s Equal Pay Day